irm1005-itec1005-fall-2023/template-assignment-02/README.md

 The web page that you are building must have the following **minimum requirements**.
 You may build out your web page with even more content than this if you would like, though no additional marks will be awarded.

 The only difference from Assignment 01 is the form is replaced with a Call to Action (CTA) section.

-The design inspiration section below has virual examples of all of these content areas that you can use in your own designs.
+The design inspiration section below has a couple of virual examples of these content areas that you can use in your own designs.

 - Header Section
   - Logo